You just can’t beat Cornwall… Wild landscapes, beautiful beaches and a breathtaking coastline - and the charm and lifestyle to match!

 Often referred to as the forgotten corner of Cornwall, you’ll be sure to find some peace and serenity in the south east.
 Not only do you have the impressively rugged Rame Peninsula, but secluded, sandy beaches too.
 From Freathy Beach all the way to Looe, you have Portwrinkle, Seaton and plenty more places being well worth a stop!

 On the other side of Looe, which is home to one of the UK’s only music festivals on the beach, sits one our favourite little Cornish villages called Polperro.
 There’s a semi-natural harbour and even a semi-natural tidal pool!
-To be honest there’s not much other than that, but it is a great look into the lifestyle of the locals - or even what the lifestyle used to be like considering the roads aren’t quite wide enough for cars.
+To be honest there’s not much other than that, but it is a great look into the lifestyle of the locals - rather, what the Cornish lifestyle was once like before cars, considering the roads are too tight for them to this day.

 Continuing on, you’ve got a few more small bays before finally getting a ferry (£5 per car) from Bodinnick to Fowey - a town situated at the mouth of a stunning estuary within an Area Of Outstanding Natural Beauty, famous for it’s maritime history and favoured amongst sailing fans.
 Alternatively, you could take a detour north of Fowey Estuary and pay a visit to the ruins of Restormel Castle.